neonpunch/clark-team-won/README.md

 Milo is responsible for the Makefile.
 Also responsible for looping over the linked list and calling drawPoint() and Physics() in System.h.

 ### /----------------------/
+**PROJECT MILESTONE #3**
+### /----------------------/

+Parker is responsible for creating all of the functionality in main.cc.

+Nevan is responsible for implementing the enums Streamer, Ballistic, and Firework in Particle.h

+Ishan is responsible for implementing drawRectangle in Graphics.h.

+Milo is responsible for restructuring the sysUpdate loop to implement culling in System.h.

+### /----------------------/